-However, the vast majority of players does not shine because of their talent in spotting tactics; in fact, many are just average in this aspect.
+However, the vast majority of players do not shine because of their talent in spotting tactics; in fact, many are just average in this aspect.
 The reason for this may well be that it is an element of chess that hasn’t been trained properly or even not at all.
 There is the thought that tactical vision, or let’s say tactical style, is something innate; you either have it or you don’t.

-In this article, we want to describe a typical training system which you can employ to get better at tactical play.
+In this article, we want to describe a typical training system that you can employ to get better at tactical play.
 The following tips and advice are to start from scratch; if you feel like you can skip some techniques then use what you think will work best for you.

 Of course, this is the most important task and the most difficult too.

 We recommend you dedicate a little time to solving tactical puzzles every day.
 Aim for quantity and precision, not difficulty.
 Do this as many times as you can and try to improve it every time.

 Tactics often demand good calculation.
 In order to improve your calculation tool, you need to solve more difficult exercises.
 Find positions with several branches of variations; there are plenty of books available with top-quality exercises.

 5. Tactical Play for Club Players – Visualization